daveforni/scorbs/README.md

 # SCORBS

-This is a simple GitHub Pages site designed to generate scorecards based on the SCORBS rating scheme, a variant of the IStructE 'SCORS' rating system tailored for bridges.
+This is a simple GitHub Pages site to generate scorecards based on the SCORBS, a version of the IStructE 'SCORS' rating scheme for bridges.
 For detailed information about SCORBS, please refer to this [article](https://www.istructe.org/sitefiles/handlers/DownloadFile.ashx?productId=10002).

 ## How to Use